pret/pokered/README.md

 The Kanto Expansion Pak's ethos is to add every "Kanto-related" Pokemon to RBY without fundamentally changing the grander metagame.
 What's defined as "Kanto-related" is a Pokemon that evolves from an existing Kanto Pokemon, made an appearance in a Kanto-based game (LGPE), is a regional variant, or was a Kanto-related Pokemon cut during the development of an official game.

 With this criteria, we get:
-- The 34 known beta Pokemon that were cut from RBY; eg. Gorochu, Deer
+- The 34 known beta Pokemon that were cut from Red and Green; eg. Gorochu, Deer
 - Evolutions or pre-evolutions of a Kanto Pokemon found in a future generation eg. Kleavor, Glaceon, Annihilape
-- Evolutions of Kanto Pokemon found in the SpaceWorld '97 demo; eg. Madaamu, Purakkusu
+- Evolutions of Kanto Pokemon found in the SpaceWorld '97 demo of Gold and Silver; eg. Madaamu, Purakkusu
 - All fully-evolved regional variants of Kanto Pokemon; eg. Hisuian Arcanine, Galarian Slowbro, Paldean Tauros, Alolan Muk
-- Meltan and Melmetal from LGPE.
+- Meltan and Melmetal from Let's Go Pikachu and Let's Go Eevee.
-- Paradox Pokemon from SV; Scream Tail and Sandy Shocks.
+- Paradox Pokemon from Scarlet & Violet; Scream Tail and Sandy Shocks.

 Johto baby Pokemon and regional pre-evolutions were omitted due to RBY using an 8-bit register.
 This hack as-is just barely manages to fit everything.
 A refactor to a 16-bit register is possible and has been done before, but only on a really old pokered version that would require a ton of its own refactoring to be modernised.
 It's just not feasible at this current time.